-Campbellsville University honored 166 teachers from 58 school districts throughout Kentucky by receiving the Campbellsville University Excellence in Teaching Award in May at the Ransdell Chapel on the CU campus.
+CAMPBELLSVILLE — Campbellsville University honored 177 teachers from 66 school districts throughout Kentucky by receiving the Campbellsville University Excellence in Teaching Award at the Ransdell Chapel on the CU campus.

-Dr. Frank Cheatham, senior vice president for academic affairs, Dr. Chuck Hamilton, associate professor of education and chair of the undergraduate program at CU, and Hedgepath presented the certificates to the teachers before a luncheon in Winters Dining Hall.
+Dr. Frank Cheatham, senior vice president for academic affairs, and Dr. Donna Hedgepath, dean of the School of Education and incoming vice president for academic affairs, presented the certificates to the teachers before a luncheon in Winters Dining Hall.

 Campbellsville University began the Excellence in Teaching Awards Program in 1987 with assistance from Earl Aaron and the Ward, Cundiff and Aaron Memorial Fund.
 The purpose of the program is to recognize the quality teaching and learning taking place in the school systems throughout Kentucky.